The 7 Best Mountain Bike Shoes of 2025: Staff Picks

 Bottom Line: Protection, weight savings, efficiency and off-bike traction all make this shoe a top performer for rowdy riding.

-Five Ten Freerider Mountain Bike Shoes
+Best Flat Mountain Bike Shoes

 This longtime favorite mountain bike shoe from Five Ten continues to win over cyclists with its sticky, pedal-gripping sole and comfortable balance between stiffness and flex.
-And it's our top choice for cyclists who prefer to ride flat pedals.
+And it's our top choice for mountain bike riders who prefer to ride flat pedals.
 (Read more about the difference between flat and clipless pedals.)
-Our testers found that the support of the Freerider prevents foot fatigue over hours-long sessions at the bike park while also letting wearers walk without feeling like their feet are strapped to wooden planks.
+Our crew found that the support of the Freerider prevents foot fatigue over hours-long sessions at the bike park while also letting wearers walk without feeling like their feet are strapped to wooden planks.
 “It’s right in the middle of a medium-stiff to stiff sole,” reports one of our riders from Washington state.

 Bottom Line: This perennial flat shoe favorite hits the sweet spot for flex, breathability and pedal grip.

 The Five Ten Trailcross LT Mountain Bike Shoe is the one you need for a weekend of biking, hiking, camping and just hanging out.
-It delivers solid cycling performance and easy-wear comfort for all weekend activities and won over our testers who wanted a pair for riding and hiking.
-“I took these on multiple weeklong bike trips and found myself only wearing these and flip-flops,” reports one tester based in Washington state.
+It delivers solid cycling performance and easy-wear comfort for all weekend activities and won over our riders who wanted a pair for biking and hiking.
+“I took these on multiple weeklong bike trips and found myself only wearing these and flip-flops,” reports one member based in Washington state.
 Its versatility on and off the bike doesn’t mean it’s a compromise for biking, though.
 “I rode all over Whistler and Vancouver’s North Shore in these—everything from double-black lift-accessed terrain to long climbs and hike-a-bike sections—and I really liked them in all conditions.”

 Bottom Line: This do-it-all shoe delivers solid cycling performance and easy-wear comfort for all weekend activities.